content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/1-java-basics/3-program-internal-hello-java-program-how-to-set-path.md

 **main**

 -   It represents the starting point of the program.
+-   It is a pre-defined name.

 **String[] args** or **String args[]**

--   It is used for command line argument
+-   It is used to work with command line argument

 **System.out.println()**

--   It is used to print statement.
+-   It is a print statement used to print an output on the console.
 -   Here, System is a class, out is an object of the PrintStream class, println() is a method of the PrintStream class.

 ## 2.4 In how many ways we can write a Java program?